 My husband made an observation that gave me pause.
 “Why is it you think so little of yourself?
 Why wouldn’t people want to be your friend?
 Why don’t you ask to join them for coffee?”

 Upon reflection, I surmised that I am simply scared.
 I’m scared to put myself out there, to allow myself to be vulnerable and be judged.
 What if I’m found to be wanting?
 What if people don’t like me?
 What if I let myself hope for friendship and be sorely disappointed?
 What if I’m rejected for being me?

 Recently, I met a wonderful and kind school mum, by chance, at one of my daughter’s friend’s birthday party.
-It was only upon getting to know her that I realised that I am not alone in my feelings, that perhaps there are many of us that have our own doubts and insecurities.
-She made me understand that having meaningful social connections and friendships are important, and that it is worth pursuing, particularly for people who suffer from social anxiety.
+It was only upon getting to know her that I realised I am not alone in my feelings and perhaps there are many of us with our own doubts and insecurities.
+She made me understand that having meaningful social connections and friendships are important, and is worth pursuing, particularly for people who suffer from social anxiety.

-This year, I haven’t hidden in my car or pretended to be on the phone as much and I’ve continued to work on my small talk and forming connections with other people.
-I would like to think that my social anxiety has lessened in intensity and that my communication skills have improved.
+This year, I haven’t hidden in my car or pretended to be on the phone as much.
+I’ve continued to work on my small talk and forming connections with other people.
+I would like to think my social anxiety has lessened in intensity and my communication skills have improved.

 But as we creep towards a new school year, where undoubtedly there will be new faces to meet and new connections to make, I know my anxiety levels will rise and there will be an overwhelming urge to hide in the car.